DXIM-FM

 DXIM (93.5 FM) Hope Radio is a radio station owned and operated by Adventist Media.
 The station's studio and transmitter are located at KM 3, Ba-an Hi-way, Butuan.
-It was formerly broadcast on 1323 kHz AM from 2012 until 2016, when it moved to the FM band.

 History

-In September 2011, the National Telecommunications Commission issued to the Seventh-day Adventist Church Provisional Authorities for two radio stations: one (AM) in Butuan and another (FM) in Iligan.
-The former, as DXHR on 1323 kHz, was inaugurated on January 11, 2012 at its broadcast center located at the church's Northeastern Mindanao headquarters, becoming the second station of Hope Radio Philippines to be established after DXCR in Bukidnon.
+In September 2011, the National Telecommunications Commission issued to the Seventh-day Adventist Church Provisional Authorities for two radio stations: DXHR-AM in Butuan and DXDB-FM in Iligan.
+On January 11, 2012, Hope Radio was inaugurated on 1323 kHz at its broadcast center located at the church's Northeastern Mindanao headquarters, becoming the second station of Hope Radio Philippines to be established after DXCR in Bukidnon.
+Not long after, it established its FM relay station via 93.5 MHz.
+In 2016, it closed down its AM operations and transferred them to FM.